 Every participant must ride to and from activities using school-provided transportation unless the participant has written permission from his/her parent guardian that includes signing out on a form provided by the coach/advisor.
-Unusual circumstances must be cleared up with the Activities Director by the end of the school day prior to the activity.
+Unusual circumstances must be cleared with the Activities Director by the end of the school day prior to the activity.

 Returning co-curricular participants are to be picked up promptly after arrival back at school.
-We recommend that rides be here ten minutes prior to the return time from an activity.